What is a KPI?

-Well, I asked Bob Arnold one of our performance management experts, exactly that question!
-I hope his answer helps you.
+Well, I asked Bob Arnold, one of our performance management experts, exactly that question!
+I hope his answers help you.

-What is a KPI?
+Can you explain what a KPI is?
 And where do you start to get people to use performance management?

-Take the notion of a KPI, or key performance indicator, for example.
-You’ll hear a lot in different organisations about KPIs, but they are not always used effectively.
+Take the notion of a KPI or key performance indicator, for example.
+You’ll hear a lot in different organisations about KPIs, but that doesn’t mean they are always used effectively.

 As the name indicates, KPIs concern “key” areas of the business.
-You only want a few of them, but they have to be linked directly to the main goals of your enterprise.
+You only want a few of them, and they have to be linked directly to the main goals of your enterprise.

 What examples of relevant KPIs can you give?

-Customer satisfaction and costs are two vital measures for supply chains and logistics as well.
-To measure how well we are doing on customer satisfaction, we can use a KPI to measure how well the supply chain does in delivering in full and on time to our customers who order products from us.
+KPIs in Logistics: Customer satisfaction and costs are two vital measures for supply chains and logistics as well.
+To measure how well we are doing on customer satisfaction, we can use a KPI to tell us how effectively the supply chain delivers to our customers.
+DIFOT (delivery in full and on time) is a typical example of a supply chain customer service KPI.

 To check up on our performance in managing costs, a key performance indicator can be the amount of inventory we have in stock.
 This is often expressed in the number of days of inventory, or “finished goods turns”, the number of times your inventory is turned over in a year.